 Matlab simulation is the modelling of lighting systems which combines the EPM and ray tracing methods and then approximation by the principle of radiation follows.
 The algorithm is created by combining the ray tracing method and the EPM method as a geometrical simulation in the Matlab and then the approximation of the light intensity by the principle of radiation is used.
 It gives the right behaviour of the light intensity distribution.
+This method was designed for second verification of the lighting systems modeling, which is described in chapter 3.3 of this article.
+Experimental measurements were used as first verification.
+The main advantages of the Matlab simulation are the simplicity of the submission for the initial figures and the high speed of the calculations for the simple assignments.

-Fig. 9.
+Fig. 4.
 The geometrical modelling by the Matlab simulation